 Brigid was born at sunrise with a flame of light shooting from her flaming red hair.
 Her sacred fire represents divine inspiration, warmth, safety, and home.

 Brigid is also known to be a great healer and protector of life.
-Her wells are found all over Ireland.
-The waters of her wells hold healing powers.
+Ancient wells honoring her are still found in Ireland and Scotland.
 People have prayed and left offerings at her wells for thousands of years.
+Their waters hold healing powers.

 Ancient Nature Goddess Brigid brings the light of spring.
 It is said that flowers bloom wherever she walks.